"I'm leaving. My last day is next Friday.”

 I still remember the surprise when one of my old coworkers announced that to the company.

 He was one of the longest-tenured members of the team and seemed content on the job.
 Little did I know he had a number of motivations for wanting to make a change that may have been avoidable.

 The competition for talent is always high, and especially now you can't afford to lose a good employee.
 Even the most loyal members of your team have breaking points that will make them want to look for a new job.

 Not only then are you losing a great employee, but you're paying for it.
 According to a study by the Society for Human Resource Management (SHRM), when an employee leaves it costs an average of 6-9 months of your former employee's salary to find and onboard their replacement.

 But that's just one employee.
-Worst of all, when employees leave, it often happens in waves, meaning that you lose more than just one good person at a time.
+Worst of all is that it can cause everyone to quit at work, meaning that you lose more than just one good person at a time.

 People leave bad managers, not companies, which means as a manager, you have the power to prevent many of these losses to your team.
 Avoiding these pitfalls will put you well on your way to retaining your team.